 Dr. Verwers lives on a small farm in the Aledo area.
 He raises sheep and currently has chickens, a chinchilla and of course dogs and cats.
-Mac is an Anatolian Shepard that guards the homestead protecting it from all unwanted four-legged creatures like coyotes and raccoons that might hurt the sheep or chickens.
+Mac, an Anatolian Shepard works with Lucy, a Great Pyrenees and now little Ike to guard the homestead protecting it from all unwanted four-legged creatures like coyotes and raccoons that might hurt the sheep or chickens.
 He has two black Labrador brothers-Todd and Jason.
 There is also a German Pinscher cross named Molly, and little Susie Q who doesn’t know that she is only six pounds.

 Dr. Verwers’ desire is to partner with you to give your pet the longest, healthiest, and happiest life possible.
-He enjoys sharing the latest research and information on ways to make this goal possible.
+He enjoys sharing the latest information with pet parents on ways to make this goal possible.
 Important components to maintain good health are preventative lab work, good dental care, and quality nutrition as part of an overall preventative protocol.
 With a full in-house lab, digital x-ray, and radio and laser scalpels, he is able to do diagnostic procedures as well as many general surgeries.

-Barbara has been with the practice on and off for the past 9 years.
+Barbara has been with the practice since 2009.
 She started as a Kennel Assistant and enjoyed working closely with the boarding and hospitalized pets.
-For the past six years she has worked at the front desk as a Client Care Representative and recently Office Manager.
+With that experience, she moved to the front desk as a Client Care Representative and Office Manager.
 She is a pro at the front desk and can get the answer to most any situation that may come her way.
 She always has a pleasant word for pets and pet parents when they come in the door.
 She also is our hospice/grief counselor: something she feels a true calling for.
 Her ability to bring comfort to pet parents in a difficult time is truly remarkable.

 Barbara has a house full of pets.
 They include four dogs-Katie, a black lab; Rex, a boxer; Sophie, a Chihuahua mix, and Bridgett, a terrier mix and a handful.
 The gang is rounded out with kitty cats Simon, Sassy, and Ruby.
 Ask Barbara about Hill’s CD stress diet and how it made her cats find peace with each other at her house.
 She was the one that converted most of the staff with cats to the CD Stress diet and what a difference it has made in everyone’s’ household!